-Section 14.(b) would direct the State Bureau of Investigation to notify the Agriculture and Forestry Awareness Study Commission in writing when the United States Drug Enforcement Agency has adopted an approved immediate testing method to determine whether hemp is within the federally defined THC level for hemp.
-Upon receipt of this notification, the Agriculture and Forestry Awareness Study Commission would be directed to study whether the prohibition on the sale of smokable hemp should be repealed.
-This section would be effective when it becomes law.
+Section 14.(b) would direct the State Bureau of Investigation to notify the Agriculture and Forestry Awareness Study Commission in writing when a field test with an analytical capability to distinguish between hemp and marijuana has been evaluated and approved by a national accreditation body.
+Upon the receipt of notification from the State Bureau of Investigation, the Agriculture and Forestry Awareness Study Commission would be directed to study whether the prohibition on the sale of smokable hemp should be repealed and make legislative recommendations.